 - Policy 1.2.a: The City shall establish a Community Wastewater Service Area, which includes all areas where wastewater service is available.
 Wastewater service shall be deemed available if: - 1.
 A gravity wastewater system, wastewater pumping station, or force main exists within 1⁄4 mile of the property line of any residential subdivision with more than 5 units, or any multi-family residential development, or any commercial development, or any industrial development and the gravity wastewater system, wastewater pumping station, or force main can be accessed through public utility easements or right of ways.
 The distance shall be measured as required for construction of the infrastructure along public utility easements and right of ways.

-Analysis of Consistency with Policy 1.2.a: The subject property is not currently served by the City's wastewater system, but may be located within the City's wastewater service area.
-If located within the City's wastewater service area, connection to the City's wastewater system would be required at time of development.
+Analysis of Consistency with Policy 1.2.a: The subject property is currently served by the City's wastewater system.

 Policy 2.1.a: The City hereby establishes the following level of service standards for solid waste disposal facilities: